Frequently

 students in my introductory cultural anthropology course became far more

-engaged with issues of ethics and global citizenship.
+engaged with issues of important social issues.
 It helped

 them think